NoroffFEU/development-platforms/AWS-case-study.md

 2. Firebase has been around for longer and has a more extensive feature set.
 3. Firebase is not yet as integrated into other cloud platform services as Amplify.

+## Summary
-## SummaryAWS Amplify does take time to master but will provide benefits once it is mastered. it provides developers with tools like authentications, notifications, and APIs.
+AWS Amplify does take time to master but will provide benefits once it is mastered. it provides developers with tools like authentications, notifications, and APIs.
 Overall, AWS Amplify is a powerful tool for developers who want to build web and mobile apps quickly and easily.

 ### Credits